-Wine itself plays an important role in South Tyrol – so tastings of the “Nuier” are obvious.
+Wine itself plays an important role in South Tyrol – so tastings of the “Nuier” (new wine) in autumn are obvious.

-In South Tyrol mostly the red wines are offered as grape must, but both red and white wines are offered as the Nuier.
+The "Suser" ist grape must and contains at most 1% alcohol.
+In South Tyrol mostly the red wines are offered as grape must, whereas in Germany also white wines are served as must.

+The "Nuier", however, the new wine, already contains 7% or more alcohol.
+Both red and white wines are served.
 South Tyrol offers ideal conditions for the growth of the sweet chestnuts and the ripening of the grapes.
-So all resources for a perfect Törggele evening are available.
+So all resources for a perfect Toerggele evening are available!